Rockit Miss U.S.A.

-"Rockit Miss U.S.A" is a song by British band Sigue Sigue Sputnik, released as a single in October 1986 under the pseudonym Sci-Fi Sex Stars.
+"Rockit Miss U.S.A" is a song by the British band Sigue Sigue Sputnik, released as a single in October 1986 under the pseudonym Sci-Fi Sex Stars.
 It was released as a double A-sided single with "Teenage Thunder" and peaked at number 121 on the UK Singles Chart.

 Background and release

 After the success of "Love Missile F1-11" and "21st Century Boy", Sigue Sigue Sputnik decided to release a single under the pseudonym 'Sci-Fi Sex Stars', described as their "alter ego", under which they had also done some gigs.
 Taken from their debut album Flaunt It, the two songs "Rockit Miss U.S.A." and "Teenage Thunder" were produced by Giorgio Moroder; however, they were remixed by the band for the single release.
 It was released on their short-lived independent label Who M I?.

 The 12-inch single features extended versions of "Rockit Miss U.S.A." and "Teenage Thunder".
 Two other tracks feature on the release: a "Commercial Break", which promotes the band's performance at the Royal Albert Hall, and "Suicide", an homage to the band of the same name, which was recorded live in September 1986.

 Prior to the single's release, the remix of "Rockit Miss U.S.A." had been released as a promotional 12-inch single.
 Limited to 1,000 copies and exclusive to HMV, it was released free with the box set release of Flaunt It under the Sigue Sigue Sputnik name.
 It differs from the 'Sci-Fi Sex Stars' release, in that the other tracks featured are a remix of "She's My Man" and an interview with the band.
 A promotional cassette single was also released, titled 'The 12" Mixes", featuring the same track listing as the free single.

 In 2000, a CD was released under the Sci-Fi Sex Stars name featuring remixed and reimagined tracks recorded between 1991 and 2000 based on the original Sci-Fi Sex Stars single.